The Dodgson Foundation

 Application Success Factors

-The foundation's approach to grant-making emphasizes:
+The foundation's approach to grant-making emphasises:

 1. Focus on older people: Projects must clearly benefit people aged over 55, particularly those experiencing deprivation